yimak/pands-problem-sheet/README.md

 #The program should read in a 10 character account number and outputs the account number with only the last 4 digits
 replace first 6 digits with 'x'

-First we will create a string that will read 'please enter a 10 digit number' using a built-in input() function
+First we will create a string that will read 'please enter a 10 digit number' using a built-in input() function:
 #the input() function was taken from the previous lecture
 a = str(input('Please enter a 10 digit account number: '))
+We will use the slicing method to show only the last 4 digits starting to count from the right by putting -4 followed by two dots: numbersshown1 = a[-4:]

+https://stackoverflow.com/questions/7983820/get-the-last-4-characters-of-a-string
+https://docs.python.org/3/reference/expressions.html#

-We will use the slicing method to show only the last 4 digits starting to count from the right by putting -4 followed by two dots. numbersshown1 = a[-4:] https://stackoverflow.com/questions/7983820/get-the-last-4-characters-of-a-string https://docs.python.org/3/reference/expressions.html# we will replace the values in string '123456' by 'xxxxxx' by multiplying 'X' by 6 and adding the value resulting from leaving the last four digits of value a. numbershidden1 = 'X' * 6 + numbersshown1 print(numbershidden1)
+We will replace the values in string '123456' by 'xxxxxx' by multiplying 'X' by 6 and adding the value resulting from leaving the last four digits of value a: numbershidden1 = 'X' * 6 + numbersshown1 print(numbershidden1)

-#extra, modify the program to deal with account numbers of any length
+#extra, modify the program to deal with account numbers of any length.
-First we will create a string that will read 'please enter the digits of your account number' using a built-in input() function
+First we will create a string that will read 'please enter the digits of your account number' using a built-in input() function.
-Then we will measure the length of 'a' by using len() function totalnumbers = len(a)
+Then we will measure the length of 'a' by using len() function: totalnumbers = len(a)
 We will create a variable 'numbershidden', it will represent all the numbers (that is, of any length) except for the 4 last digits: numbershidden = totalnumbers - 4